 Lincecum began his career 50-21 with 2.91 ERA.
 The three most recent pitchers to have a winning percentage over .700 and ERA under 3 at the time of their 50th win were Dwight Gooden (1980s), Ron Guidry (1970s) and Whitey Ford (1950s).

 2010 was another solid season, with a record of 16-10, 3.43 and a NL-leading 231 strikeouts in 212 1/3 innings.
 The Giants had a tremendous season, catching and passing the San Diego Padres to win the NL West title.
-They then defeated the Atlanta Braves in the NLDS with Lincecum pitching a sparkling two-hit shutout during which he struck out 14 to win Game 1, 1-0 on October 7th.
-He then opened the NLCS with a 4-3 win over the Phillies, although he lost Game 5, 4-2.
+They defeated the Atlanta Braves in the NLDS with Lincecum pitching a sparkling two-hit shutout during which he struck out 14 to win Game 1, 1-0 on October 7th.
+He opened the NLCS with a 4-3 win over the Phillies, although he lost Game 5, 4-2.
 He came back two days later on October 23rd, coming on in relief at the start the 8th inning with a 3-2 lead; he struck out Jayson Werth but gave up back-to-back singles to the next two batters, after which Brian Wilson came on to extricate the Giants from the jam and get the save that sent the Giants to the 2010 World Series.
 He was again the Game 1 starter, facing the Texas Rangers on October 27th, but gave up 4 runs on 8 hits in 5 2/3 innings; the game was a slugfest, though, with the Giants winning, 11-7, with Tim getting the W. He did not need that sort of offensive support in Game 5 on November 1st, as he gave up a run on three hits in 8 innings, striking out 10, and the Giants won the game, 3-1, to claim their first World Championship since moving to San Francisco in 1958.

 In June 2011, Lincecum became the 8th pitcher since 1900 to reach 1,000 strikeouts in his first five seasons.
 Only four hurlers since 1900 had reached 1,000 whiffs with fewer batters faced than Lincecum's 3,692 - relievers Billy Wagner and Octavio Dotel and Kerry Wood.
 Tim won 65 of his first 100 decisions - since 1931, only fellow Giants Sal Maglie (72-28) and Juan Marichal (68-32) had better winning percentages in their first 100 decisions.
 For the year, he went 13-14 in spite of a sparkling 2.74 ERA in 33 starts, a victim of the Giants' very weak offense.
 He still pitched 217 innings, striking out 220 over that span.

 After the 2011 season, Lincecum was eligible for salary arbitration.
 Given his history of success, he filed for a salary of $21.5 million - huge, but $500,000 shy of the record number submitted by Roger Clemens in 2005.
 The Giants for their part submitted an offer of $17 million, which was the highest ever made by a team.
 On January 24th, Lincecum agreed to a two-year contract with the Giants for $40.5 million, avoiding an arbitration hearing.
 He gave the Giants a scare on May 20, 2012, when he was involved in a collision at home plate with Collin Cowgill in the 4th inning of a game against the Oakland A's.
 He was bowled over, dropped the ball while trying to tag Cowgill who was sliding head-first, trying to score on a wild pitch.
 He was replaced by a pinch-hitter after the inning, but the Giants explained that it was merely a precaution, as he had already reached 90 pitches.
-That said, he had struggled in the early going, and after the game, his record stood at 2-4, 6.04 in 9 starts.
+That said, he struggled in the early going, and after the game, his record stood at 2-4, 6.04 in 9 starts.
 Indeed, he never seemed to find his groove that year, ending up with a record of 10-15, 5.18.
-He led the National League in both losses and earned runs allowed, and was initially moved to the bullpen as the Giants entered the 2012 Postseason.
+He led the National League in both losses and earned runs allowed, and was initially moved to the bullpen as the Giants entered the 2012 postseason.
 After three excellent outings in relief, including picking up a win in Game 4 of the NLDS against the Cincinnati Reds, he got a chance to start Game 4 of the NLCS against the St. Louis Cardinals on October 18th.
-That did not go well, however, as he gave up 4 runs in 4 2/3 innings and was charged with the 8-3 loss, putting the Giants in a three games to one hole.
+That did not go well, as he gave up 4 runs in 4 2/3 innings and was charged with the 8-3 loss, putting the Giants in a three games to one hole.
 They climbed out of it to reach the 2012 World Series, where Lincecum made a couple of brilliant relief outings against the Detroit Tigers.
 In Game 1, he pitched 2 1/3 scoreless innings, striking out 5 in relief of Barry Zito in an 8-3, win, and in Game 3 relieved Ryan Vogelsong with two out in the 6th, and pitched until the end of the 8th, not giving up a hit or a run as the Giants won again, 2-0.

 In his first few seasons, Lincecum was known for his wild teenager look, with very long and unkempt hair to go along with his small stature and skinny frame that was very different from the typical pitcher.
 His nickname "The Freak" came from that unexpected look, as onlookers could not figure out how he could throw so hard while not looking the part at all.
 After his difficult 2012 season, he sported a completely new look heading into 2013, "a fresh look for a fresh start" as he called it: he sported short, neatly groomed hair and non-prescription dark-rimmed eyeglasses.
 "He looks like he's 12 now instead of 15," joked teammate Ryan Vogelsong.
 Lincecum explained that the long-haired look had been a result of being too lazy to get a haircut more than twice a year.
 On July 13th, Lincecum tossed a no-hitter against the San Diego Padres, defeating them, 9-0.
 He struck out 13 batters and needed a career-high 148 pitches to complete the game and walked three, while 3B Pablo Sandoval and RF Hunter Pence made good defensive plays to help him out.
-With the All-Star break coming up, Lincecum could throw as many pitches as he needed, knowing he would have a longer then usual rest to recover.
+With the All-Star break coming up, Lincecum could throw as many pitches as he needed, knowing he would have a longer than usual rest to recover.
 He became just the second pitcher to throw a no-hitter after being the losing pitcher in baseball's prior no-hitter.
 Mal Eason had been the first in 1906.
 While his 2013 season was better than the previous one, he was still far form his previous level, as he finished 10-14, 4.37 in 32 starts, pitching 197 2/3 innings and striking out 193.
 Still, after the season, the Giants decided to offer him a new two-year contract for $35 million just as he was about to declare free agency.